Singapore Indian Development Association

-SINDA is also an Institute of Public Character registered with the Commissioner of Charities.
+SINDA's programmes revolve primarily around the themes of education, youth, family and children, social and financial assistance, and community.

 SINDA Subsidy

 All of SINDA’s programmes are heavily subsidised or provided at no cost to Singaporean Indians.
-From 1 July 2018, the criteria were:
+From January 2024, the criteria were:

 Family Per Capita Income (PCI) refers to the total monthly nett monthly household income divided by the number of members living in the household.
 PCI is used by SINDA to assess the eligibility of individuals and families for financial assistance and programme fee subsidies.

 History

 Before 2000

 1990: Then Director of Welfare at the Ministry of Community Development, K V Veloo, recognised the social obstacles faced by sectors of the Indian community.
 Alongside S. Vasoo and S. Chandra Das, they formed the Singapore Indian Welfare Association (SIWA) to help Indian individuals and families sort out their social difficulties.
 It was later renamed to SINDA, or Singapore Indian Development Association, with E Sukumar announced as the president.

 1991: The Action Committee on Indian Education (ACIE), chaired by J Y Pillay, highlighted the educational under-performance of Indian students and recommended wide-ranging remedial measures.
 Several courses of action were proposed and one of them was to have SINDA operate on two fronts; the Education Wing, aimed at Indian students and their parents, and the Welfare Wing, which would focus on reinforcing healthy and happy family relationships.
 The new SINDA came into effect in August 1991, with S Iswaran as Chief Executive Officer.

 1992: SINDA Tutorials for Enhanced Performance (STEP) was launched and by March, 2,600 students had enrolled in the programme through referrals of educators and parents.
 STEP centres were made more accessible, fees affordable, class sizes kept small and trainings for tutors were enhanced.

 1996: The Youth Development Wing was initiated to develop, engage and motivate Indian youth, in activities such as holiday enrichment programmes like camps and community service.